Now Who is the Smart One?

-He would not give her the courtesy of listening, but immediately slap away her opinions and ideas as if she was too stupid to tie her own shoelaces.
+He didn't listen, slapped away her opinions and ideas as if she was too stupid to tie her own shoelaces.

 He would give her chapter and verse why she was misguided.
 And when he was proven wrong did not even give her a nod.

-How could he not see that if he behaved too presumptuously, if his co-workers learned him, as she did, his contract would not be renewed?
+How could he not see that if he behaved too presumptuously, if his co-workers saw through him as she did, his contract would not be renewed?

-She could see it from her distance, he could not’t see beyond his nose.
+She could see it from her distance, he could not see beyond his nose.

-When each of their two children were born he set rules and regulations and schedules, which he demanded she follow.
+When each of their two children were born he set rules and schedules, which he demanded she follow.

-The rules and regulations and schedules were ridiculous and worthless and because he went to work on week days, she could do what she knew was right.
+The rules and regulations and schedules were worthless and because he went to work on week days, she could do what she knew was right.

 On weekends, she would turn the children over to him, and go on forever shopping expeditions or visits to her mother. leaving him to enforce his rules and regulations and schedules which didn’t work.

-And that was when she realised her marriage should end.
+Roberta was shocked by the respect the husband paid the wife.
+How he listened to her.
+And that was when she realised her marriage to Keith should end.

 Roberta considered divorce.
 But, divorce on what grounds?
 Misrepresentation?

-By the sixth year of marriage, with the older one in Kindergarten, and the little one attending Play School, she had time to think.
+With the older child in Kindergarten, and the little one attending Play School, Roberta had time to think.

-When his contract was not renewed, as she expected, Keith performed one massive monologue, unable to comprehend how the company could possibly exist without him.
+Keith's contract was not been renewed, as she expected.
+This shocked him.
+He was unable to comprehend how the company could possibly exist without him.